MasonG27/Game-Development-Project/index.md

 <h2>Month 3 - Turrets and Lane Minions</h2>

-<p>This last month I spent working getting turrets working to detect the player in range as well as fire a projectile.
-In addition I started a blueprint system that has minions go through a series of checkpoints to reach the middle lane and fight each other once detecting the other.</p>
+<p>This last month I spent time getting turrets working to detect the player in range as well as fire a projectile.
+In addition I started but have not finished a blueprint system that has minions go through a series of checkpoints to reach the middle lane and fight each other once detecting the other.</p>

 <p><img src="towerLane.png" /></p>